 Even the most promising students face challenges after high school.
-To support these students, OVPDEMA sponsors scholarships and scholars programs for current and incoming IU students, specifically those from underrepresented and minority backgrounds.
+To support these students, OVPDEI sponsors scholarships and scholars programs for current and incoming IU students, specifically those from underrepresented and minority backgrounds.

 Scholarships for Underrepresented and Minority Students